fjames86/frpc/README.md

 See the pounds documentation for more information on the logging system.

 ## 9. XDR parser/generator
-Typically RPC interfaces are described by an "x-file" which is used as input into rpcgen, this is used to generate code for the C programming language.
+Typically RPC interfaces are described by an "x-file" which is used as input into the program rpcgen which generates code for the C programming language.
 The system frpcgen (file gen/gen.lisp) provides a function to parse xfiles and generate a Lisp file with contents suitable for use with frpc.

+This makes it easy to freely interoperate between Lisp and C services using RPC, because they will both be derived from the same definition.

 Usage:
 ```
 (frpcgen:gen "test.x")
 ```

 This generates a file called "test.lisp" which contains Lisp code suitable for use with frpc.
-Some hand modifications will be probably be required but it should at least provide a reasonable starting point.
+Some hand modifications will be probably be required to make the generated code more usable, but it should at least provide a reasonable starting point.

 ## 10. Notes